Checklist

 A compact checklist for teams preparing to deal with unsupported PHP versions without breaking a revenue-critical system.

-May 3, 2026 3 min read
+April 9, 2026 5 min read

 Unsupported PHP is not only a version problem.
 It is a system problem: framework compatibility, extensions, hosting images, Composer packages, cron jobs, and old assumptions in the code.

 Use this checklist before planning a PHP upgrade or quoting one for a client.
+For the broader playbook this checklist sits inside, see legacy PHP modernization.

 1. Identify the real runtime